Exchange students coming under international exchange programs such as:

 Complete the online application form.
 You will be requested to upload the following documents:

-- The learning agreement completed Spring semester (February - June)
+- Learning agreement completed for the Spring semester (February – June)

 - 1 Copy of passport or ID card (for applicants for EU citizens)

 - 1 faculty recommendation letter (not necessary for bilateral agreements)

 - 1 copy of transcripts from the home university

 - TEF (intermediate – 3/4) (or equivalent French language proficiency) for applicants to a program taught in French from a non French-speaking country or TOEFL (213 CB or 550 or 79 iBT) or equivalent English language proficiency for applicants to another program from a non English-speaking country

 - Previous education certificates (not necessary for bilateral agreements)